I regret that I don't have a magnifier for my website

 I feel that UNC really means "Nice, New, Clean, no marks, creases, etc. and looks as

 if it just came fresh from a bank !"
-Impossible to prove it has NOT be circulated !
+Impossible to prove it has NOT been circulated !

 UNC for banknotes that to me look as if they are "clean, no marks, no creases